docker-archive/dcus-hol-2017/securing-apps-docker-enterprise/README.md

 2. Log in to DTR with your username.

 ```
-$ docker login <cluster>.dtr.dckr.org
+~/docker-pets $ docker login <cluster>.dockerdemos.com
 Username: <username>
 Password:
 Login Succeeded
 ```

 3. Tag your image with the name registry and repo you are pushing to.
 Input your username and cluster.
+We are going to add the version tag `1.0` to the image.

 ```
-$ docker tag web-app:1.0 <cluster>.dtr.dckr.org/<username>/web-app:1.0
+~/docker-pets $ docker tag docker-pets <cluster>.dockerdemos.com/<username>/docker-pets:1.0
 ```

 4. Push your image to DTR.

 ```
-$ docker push <cluster>.dtr.dckr.org/<username>/web-app:1.0
+~/docker-pets $ docker push <cluster>.docker-pets/<username>/docker-pets:1.0
-The push refers to a repository [dtr.church.dckr.org/mark/web-app]
+The push refers to a repository [dtr.church.dckr.org/mark/docker-pets]
 273eb8eab1c9: Pushed
 7d68ed329d0d: Pushed
 02c1439e0fdc: Pushed